7 Best AI Image Upscalers in 2026 (Tested & Compared)

 I just want to fix a blurry photo of my grandma.
 Remini - one tap, done.
 Watch the subscription terms carefully.

 I'm already paying for an AI content tool with a credit system.
 Upscaling is likely included.
 Check before you add a separate $17-39/mo upscaler subscription on top.
-If you're on Genviral, Krea, or a similar all-in-one platform, you're probably paying for upscaling twice without realizing it.

 FAQ